Bills and Giants trying to shake off NFL also-ran labels

 RECEIVER WOES

 The Giants could be hurting at wide receiver.
-Golden Tate III is serving the second of a four-game suspension for using performance enhancers.
-Sterling Shepard, envisioned as the go-to guy after Odell Beckham Jr. went to Cleveland, sustained a concussion Sunday, so his status is uncertain.
-Veteran Cody Latimer was limited at practice this week.
-That leaves veterans Bennie Fowler and Russell Shepard to carry the load along with recently re-signed TJ Jones and tight ends Evan Engram and Rhett Ellison.
+Golden Tate III is serving the second of a four-game suspension for violating the policy on performance enhancers.
+Sterling Shepard, envisioned as the go-to guy after Odell Beckham Jr. went to Cleveland, is out with a concussion.
+Fellow starter Cody Latimer is questionable with a calf injury.
+That leaves veterans Bennie Fowler, Russell Shepard and Cody Core to carry the load along with recently re-signed TJ Jones and tight ends Evan Engram and Rhett Ellison.
 Engram had career bests of 11 catches and 116 yards and scored a TD against Dallas.

 ADVERSITY DEFENSE